deepakkumar-iitr/GAViD/README.md

 We propose CAGNet, a baseline GAR model that fuses visual, audio and contextual information tas shown in the diagram.
 ![Alt_Text](/fig_CAGNet.png)

-Access to the IIT-R GAViD dataset can be obtained by through: https://zenodo.org/records/15448846
+# Access to the IIT-R GAViD dataset can be obtained by through: https://zenodo.org/records/15448846
+## NOTE: For now we are providing only Train video clips.
+The corresponding paper is under Review in ACM Multimedia 2025 Dataset Track.
+After its publication, the validation and Test set access will be granted upon request and approval, in accordance with the Responsible Use Policy.